Summer Horror Books that will scare your pants off

 Summer Horror books

 Reading summer horror books is such a good way to get you ready for Halloween and Fall.
-Like we really need to get ready for Halloween and fall.
+We need to get ready for Halloween and fall.
 But if you love horror then Halloween is pretty much year-round.
 Hopefully, you find some new books you can add to your TBR.
+Here are some of the best summer horror books that you should add to your TBR.

 Summer Slasher Horror Anthology

-This is actually the first time I’m hearing about Summer Slasher Horror Anthology.
+This is the first time I’ve heard about Summer Slasher Horror Anthology.
 I’m glad that I found out about it though.

 Anthologies are usually hit or miss for me mostly because a lot of the ones I have read are a bit confusing and just don’t seem to have a story at all.